biscuit-auth/biscuit/SPECIFICATIONS.md

 ### Overview

-Biscuit holds a set of rights, defined in its authority block, and a list of caveats (restrictions) to those rights or to the accompanying operation, in the form of logic queries.
+A Biscuit token is defined as a serie of blocks.
+The first one, named "authority block", contains rights given to the token holder.
+The following blocks contain caveats that reduce the token's scope, in the form of logic queries that must succeed.
 The holder of a biscuit token can at any time create a new token by adding more caveats, but they cannot remove existing caveats.

 The token is protected by public key cryptography operations: the initial creator